name-dinosaur/CadLegalTrain/README.md

 ## Introduction
 This program was developed for COMP482 - Natural Language Processing.

 The purpose of this program is to identify the laws cited in Canadian legal cases, which can be expanded in the future to identify legal strategies for solving cases.
-First, datasets of Canadian legislation and regulations are cleaned and highlight the citation each law.
+First, a dataset or two of Canadian legislation and regulations are cleaned and then highlight the citation in each law.
+The dataset used is primarily a large one and in it we are targetting primarily the legislation, regulations, and SCC segments [Supreme Court of Canada].
 Then, texts of legal cases are put into our sentence transformer model to find law citations.
 Lastly, the extracted citations are compared against citations from the law datsets to determine the laws used, as well as the accuracy of identified laws, and outputs all laws used in the case as well as the accuracy of the law cited being correctly identified to the user.

+Link to dataset website: https://huggingface.co/datasets/refugee-law-lab/canadian-legal-data

 ## Development Environment Configuration

 This program was developed and designed to be run on a Windows 10 Home or Windows 11 Home 64 bit based machine.

 ## Programming Languages Utilized

 For this program, we utilized the Python programming language for all of our code.
 After running code, a few JSON files will be generated to store text embeddings.

 ## Project Folder Hierarchy